Our exclusive 3-piece fabric suit (bonus: our matching shirt)

 • 29% polyamide

 You are probably wondering why there is almost 30% polyamide: it is to solidify the whole.
-If there were none, the material would disintegrate too easily, because it is the polyamide which gives structure and robustness.
+If there were none, the material would disintegrate too easily, because it is the polyamide that gives structure and robustness.

-button back pocket pants
+back pocket button pants

 A "fake three button" jacket